Dutch Accounting Standards Board

 - Dutch Accounting Standards for medium sized and large legal entities; or

-- IFRS-EU (including some parts of the Dutch Civil Code elaborated in the Dutch Accounting Standards for medium sized and large legal entities).
+- IFRS-EU (including certain provisions of the Dutch Civil Code as elaborated in the Dutch Accounting Standards for medium-sized and large entities).

-Medium sized and large entities have to choose between:
+Medium sized and large entities may choose between:

 - Dutch Accounting Standards for medium sized and large legal entities; and

-- IFRS-EU (including some parts of the Dutch Civil Code elaborated in the Dutch Accounting Standards for medium sized and large legal entities).
+- IFRS-EU (including certain provisions of the Dutch Civil Code as elaborated in the Dutch Accounting Standards for medium-sized and large legal entities).

-Listed entities (independent of size) must apply IFRS-EU (including some parts of the Dutch Civil Code elaborated in the Dutch Accounting Standards for medium sized and large legal entities).
+Listed entities (regardless of size) must apply IFRS-EU (including certain provisions of the Dutch Civil Code elaborated in the Dutch Accounting Standards for medium-sized and large legal entities).

 |